Variants of Lehmer's speculation for newforms: Introduction and statement of results

 (i) Theorem~\ref{LehmerGeneral} applies to all newforms \cite{OnoTaguchi} with integer coefficients with level $2^aN$, where $a\geq 0$ and $N\in \{1, 3, 5, 15, 17\}$.
 Moreover, the result holds for all odd levels when $a_f(2)$ is even.

 (ii) These results follow from Theorem~\ref{LehmerVariantGeneral}, which constrains coefficients that are odd prime powers in absolute value.
-This method extends to arbitrary odds by Hecke multiplicativity, thereby giving an algorithm for determining whether a given odd is a newform coefficient.
+This method extends to arbitrary odd integers by Hecke multiplicativity, thereby giving an algorithm for determining whether a given odd integer is a newform coefficient.

-(iii) The proof of Theorem~\ref{LehmerGeneral} (2-6) locates values $\pm \ell$ which are possible coefficients.
+(iii) The proof of Theorem~\ref{LehmerGeneral} (2-6) locates values $\pm \ell$ that are possible coefficients.
 For example, Theorem~\ref{LehmerGeneral} (2) allows weight 4 coefficients to be in the set $\{\pm 11, -13, 17, \pm 19, -23, 37\}.$ The proof shows that these values can only occur as one of the following coefficients: